What Is Skin Cycling? A Beginner’s Guide to Smarter Routines

 Here’s a basic visual for how to implement into your week:

-This structure gives your skin 48 hours of rest between active treatments, which is ideal for sensitive or reactive skin.
+This structure gives your skin 48 hours of rest between active products, which is ideal for sensitive or reactive skin.

 How to Customize for Your Skin